-Ask NCHH about Chinese Drywall
+Ask NCHH About Chinese Drywall

-What is the problem with Chinese drywall?
+What’s the problem with Chinese drywall?

 Consumers from more than 10 states and the District of Columbia have reported concerns related to drywall imported from China that is in their houses.
 The Consumer Product Safety Commission (CPSC) and the U.S. Environmental Protection Agency (EPA) are working with the Centers for Disease Control and Prevention Agency for Toxic Substances and Disease Registry (CDC-ATSDR), in coordination with state and local authorities, to investigate this matter.
 To gather more information about Chinese drywall, CDC-ATSDR requested that EPA conduct an elemental analysis of Chinese drywall and compare it with drywall manufactured in the United States.

 With CDC-ATSDR’s concurrence, two wallboard samples known to have been manufactured in China were selected for analysis.
 Additionally, four samples of U.S.-manufactured drywall were purchased by EPA from local stores in Edison, New Jersey and included in the analysis.
 Prior to analysis, the thin layer of paint was scraped off of the two Chinese drywall samples for metals analysis.
 The paper was then separated from the solid (gypsum) material of all six drywall samples and placed into separate glass jars.
 The paper portions of the samples were analyzed for metals, semi volatile organic compounds (SVOCs), and formaldehyde.
 The gypsum samples were analyzed for metals, SVOCs, volatile organic compounds (VOCs), formaldehyde, sulfide, water soluble chlorides, total organic carbon (TOC), pH, and loss on ignition (LOI).

 The analysis was conducted to identify the elemental material contained in the drywall samples and is not itself intended to establish a definitive link between the drywall and the conditions being observed in houses.